 Opening and Closing

 Brian uses a different iPad for every matter, loading all exhibits from each case onto its own iPad.
-All documents live in DocReviewPad until a couple weeks before trial.
-Prior to that, Brian uses DocReviewPad to sort documents, and find issues in the case.
+All documents live in DocReviewPad until a couple of weeks before trial.
+Prior to that, Brian uses DocReviewPad to sort documents and find issues in the case.
 As the case progresses, all depositions are loaded into TranscriptPad, and the iPad comes with him to every subsequent deposition.
-TranscriptPad allows him to search the entire record of testimony, find issues in the case, and cross examine witnesses in deposition and in court.
-As trial approaches, Brian loads all potential evidence to be presented into TrialPad, and begins organizing for opening, closing and witness examinations.
+TranscriptPad allows him to search the entire record of testimony, find issues in the case, and cross-examine witnesses in deposition and in court.
+As trial approaches, Brian loads all potential evidence to be presented into TrialPad and begins organizing for opening, closing, and witness examinations.